robotlolita/mei/README.md

               ^^^^^^
               <name>

-    For detailed usage, see "hello --help"
+    For detailed usage, see "hello help"

 You can look at the `examples` folder for more detailed and complete command line applications.